Attractors and bifurcation diagrams in complex climate models: Results

 Finally, the dependence of the invariant measure can be investigated, as done here, in terms of the incoming solar radiation $S$ for a fixed atmospheric CO$_2$ content.
 The opposite can also be considered: different $CO_2$ for fixed $S$~\cite{zhurose2022}.
-An example is shown in Supporting Information (Figure~S4) where, however, the MITgcm setup does not include the feedback of the atmospheric carbon with the ocean.
+An example is shown in the Supplemental Material (Fig.~S4)~\footnotemark[\thefnnumber] where, however, the MITgcm setup does not include the feedback of the atmospheric carbon with the ocean.

-\section{Summary and Conclusions}
+\section{Summary and conclusions}

-We have proposed two methods to construct BDs in general circulation models (GCM), where the number and timescale of nonlinear feedback mechanisms make the computational costs of the standard method prohibitive.
+We have tested two methods for the construction of BDs in general circulation models (GCM), where the number and timescale of nonlinear feedback mechanisms make the computational costs of the standard method prohibitive.
 Such diagrams store crucial information about the nonlinear structure of the climate system, like the regions of multistability, the kind of tipping, the amplitude of climatic oscillations or the intensity of forcing necessary to give rise to a climatic shift.

 In the first method, random fluctuations of the forcing allow to explore the entire phase space of the climate system~\cite{margazoglou2020}.
 The choice of the parameters for such method, {\it i.~e.} the standard deviation of the Gaussian fluctuations and the temporal interval after which the forcing randomly changes its value, is model dependent.
-However, once the parameters fixed, such method gives an overall picture of the phase space projected on a given state variable, revealing the number of attractors and their position.
-The disadvantage is that the attractors with small stable branches may be blurred and the position of B-tippings is not accurate.
+However, once the parameters are fixed, such method gives an overall picture of the phase space projected on a given state variable, revealing the number of attractors and their position.
+The disadvantage is that the attractors with small stable branches may be blurred and the position of B-tippings is not precise.

-The second method reconstructs the stable branches of the attractors by changing the forcing by a small amount that guarantees the system to remain on the same attractor until a B-tipping is reached.
+The second method reconstructs the stable branches of the attractors~\cite{Rahmstorf1995} by changing the forcing by a small amount that guarantees the system to remain on the same attractor until a B-tipping is reached.
 The signature of a shift is given by increased variance of the internal variability, non-null surface energy imbalance or an ordered temporal sequence of points toward another climatic state.
 The advantage of such a method is that the reconstruction of B-tipping is quite accurate with much lower computational costs with respect to the standard method.